Suwałki: Polish People's Republic

-Another politician calling for restoring Suwałki to restore legal status before September 1, 1939 was mayor Wacław Rudzki.
-At the Municipal National Council meeting on March 25, 1946, he submitted the first motion to separate the city from the poviat, which was motivated by prestigious, historical and financial considerations.
+Another politician calling for restoring Suwałki to the legal status of before 1 September 1939 was mayor Wacław Rudzki.
+At the Municipal National Council meeting on 25 March 1946 he submitted the first motion to separate the city from the poviat, which was motivated by prestigious, historical and financial considerations.
 The Council shared the submitted arguments and decided, through the Poviat National Council, to apply to the Voivodeship National Council in Bialystok with a request to include the city separated from poviat self-government associations.
-Much more radical decisions, undoubtedly also under the influence of W. Rudzki, MRN made at its meeting on May 27, 1946.
+Much more radical decisions, undoubtedly also under the influence of W. Rudzki, MRN made at its meeting on 27 May 1946.
 She decided that the rescript of the Ministry of Internal Affairs of December 1919 about the separation of Suwałki from the poviat remains in force, therefore she is the council of the separated city and reports to the Provincial National Council in Bialystok.
-The Council also elected, without discussion and by acclamation, the incumbent mayor of the city, mayor W. Rudzki.
+The Council also elected, without discussion and by acclamation, the incumbent mayor of the city, Rudzki.

 After this revolt, the reaction of the superior authorities was swift.
-Already in mid-June 1946, the voivode demanded that the chairman of the Suwałki Poviat Department (staroste) suspend the implementation of the Municipal National Council resolutions of 27 May, while informing that in the matter of restoring Suwałki's rights as a separate city, he turned to the Ministry of Public Administration.
-And indeed the voivode, writing favorably about Suwałki, their development and the achievements of the authorities, mainly W. Rudzki, asked the ministry for guidelines and a suggestion of a positive resolution of the case, although the relevant regulations did not allow it, mainly because the number of inhabitants of the city did not reach 25,000 After the lapse of the month, Rudzki not only did not become president, but also resigned from the position of mayor.
-Nevertheless, on July 25, 1946, the MRN decided to send a delegation of councilors composed of Leon Bracławski, Józef Wiszniewski and Antoni Zalewski to the Ministry of the Interior to support current activities and accelerate the restoration of Suwałki's rights of a separated city.
+Already in mid-June 1946, the voivode demanded that the chairman of the Suwałki Poviat Department (starosta) suspend the implementation of the Municipal National Council resolutions of 27 May, while informing that in the matter of restoring Suwałki's rights as a separate city, he turned to the Ministry of Public Administration.
+And indeed the voivode, writing favorably about Suwałki, their development and the achievements of the authorities, mainly Rudzki, asked the ministry for guidelines and a suggestion of a positive resolution of the case, although the relevant regulations did not allow it, mainly because the number of inhabitants of the city did not reach 25,000.
+After the lapse of the month, Rudzki not only did not become president, but also resigned from the position of mayor.
+Nevertheless, on 25 July 1946, the MRN decided to send a delegation of councilors composed of Leon Bracławski, Józef Wiszniewski and Antoni Zalewski to the Ministry of the Interior to support current activities and accelerate the restoration of Suwałki's rights of a separated city.

+Following the end of the war and the establishment of a communist regime, the new authorities of Poland began establishing territorial branches of the security services, most notably the Ministry of Public Security, in the whole country and in Suwałki as well: The seat of the PUBP was located at 5 Kościuszki street in 1944, and at the same year it was transferred to building no. 78 in the same street where it was located up until 1956.